DataFire/Integrations/integrations/generated/google_people/README.md

   * value `string`: The tagline.

 ### UpdateContactGroupRequest
-* UpdateContactGroupRequest `object`: A request to update an existing contact group.
-Only the name can be updated.
+* UpdateContactGroupRequest `object`: A request to update an existing user contact group.
+All updated fields will
   * contactGroup [ContactGroup](#contactgroup)

 ### Url
 * Url `object`: A person's associated URLs.
   * formattedType `string`: The read-only type of the URL translated and formatted in the viewer's
   * metadata [FieldMetadata](#fieldmetadata)
   * type `string`: The type of the URL.
-The type can be custom or predefined.
+The type can be custom or one of these predefined
   * value `string`: The URL.

 ### UserDefined